AlexsLemonade/refinebio-docs/docs/main_text.md

 _The documentation in this section reflects data that has been processed via refine.bio as of version TODO: add version._
 _See the documentation sidebar for the current version of refine.bio._
-_The `refinebio_processor_version` field in the metadata captures the refine.bio version when a sample was processed._
+_The `refinebio_processor_version` field in the downloaded metadata file captures the refine.bio version when a sample was processed._

 Scientists who upload results don't always use the same names for related values.